 Advent calendars are a much-loved tradition in the run up to Christmas but the reverse advent calendar is becoming increasingly popular — especially during the cost of living crisis.

 And they are a great way to start teaching children about social responsibilty and getting them to think of others.

 Traditionally, advent calendars are used to count down the days of Advent in the run up to Christmas.
 The first day of advent falls between 27 November and 3 December, but most calendars start on 1 December and run until Christmas Eve or Christmas Day.

-Years ago, most calendars comprised a series of doors or windows to open, revealing a picture or small chocolate for each each day.
+Most calendars comprised a series of doors or windows to open, revealing a picture, small chocolate or little gift for each day.

 At the end of advent, the calendar will result in a collection of 24 goods that can be dropped off at a local food bank, shelter or other good cause in time for Christmas.